RCSLM - Landlords

 If you are not already a Landlord of ours and have or are interested in purchasing property suitable for student accomodation in and around Cirencester, please do get in touch with either Richard or Kim who will be delighted to discuss your requirements and how the RCSLM team can help you now and over the coming years.

-Richard and Kim have been developing and managing property for themselves for nearly 20 years and having built up a great team around them became full time property managers in 2007.
+Richard and Kim have been developing and managing property for themselves for more than 25 years and having built up a great team around them became full time property managers in 2007.
 Their experience in managing their own HMO (Houses of Multiple Occupancy) portfolio since 2005 brings a vast breadth of knowledge and a unique approach to the letting's business.

 RC Student Letting and Management has been providing a professional and personal service to student landlords in and around Cirencester for over 30 years and we are members of UKALA.